-Perhaps the most interesting thing in the new package of anti-Russian sanctions, approved by the US Senate, is the very title - "The Law on Counteracting Russian Influence in Europe and Eurasia."
-Usually sanctions are imposed to force the state to change something in its policy: thus, the Jackson-Vanik amendment was aimed at discouraging the USSR from hindering the emigration of Jews.
+Perhaps the most interesting thing in the new package of anti-Russian sanctions approved by the US Senate is the very title - "The Law on Counteracting Russian Influence in Europe and Eurasia."
+Usually sanctions are introduced to force the state to change something in its policy: thus, the Jackson-Vanik amendment was aimed at discouraging the USSR from hindering the emigration of Jews.
 In the case of the new law, it turns out that Washington does not achieve any goal, but simply punishes Russia.
 And since "influence in Europe and Eurasia" is an ephemeral concept and difficult to measure, it will be extremely difficult to find an excuse for lifting sanctions.
 And it is unlikely that the US will look for it - it is too useful this sanction package for them when building a dialogue with European partners.

 While Donald Trump represented the United States on the first international tour, work was in full swing in the committees of the Senate.
 They managed to "get married" bills of Republicans and Democrats, and 14 June 97 with the votes "for" and only two "against" were adopted amendments to the law on Iranian sanctions.
 These amendments are a new anti-Russian package.
 They can also be called the first significant victory for US lawmakers since the inauguration of Trump.